mbk-dev/okama/docs/index.rst

 * Dividend yield and other dividend indicators for stocks
 * Backtesting and comparing historical performance of broad range of assets and indexes in multiple currencies
 * Methods to track the performance of index funds (ETF) and compare them with benchmarks
-* Main macroeconomic indicators: inflation, central banks rates
+* Main macroeconomic indicators: inflation, central banks rates, financial ratios
 * Matplotlib visualization scripts for the Efficient Frontier, Transition map and assets risk / return performance

 Financial data and macroeconomic indicators